arthcmr/simpModal/README.md

 It's super simple to open a new modal using simpModal.
 The following code would do!

 	$.simpModal({
 		content: "This is super cool!"
 	});

-And there are many possible settings which are simple to use as well.
-This would change the default animation, speed, and add an extra CSS class to the modal:
+And there are many possible settings, which are simple to use as well.
+This would change the default animation, speed, and add an extra class to the modal:

 	$.simpModal({
 		content: "This is super cool!",
 		transition: "slideUp",
 		speed: 200
 		extraClass: "myModalClass"
 	});

+Advanced settings using Ajax and callback functions are equally simple to implement using simpModal:

+	$.simpModal({
+		ajax: {
+			file: 'coolpage.php',
+			onSuccess: function() {
+					alert('Yay!');
+				}
+			}
+	});

-See [this page](http://www.arthurcamara.com/simpmodal) or download simpModal to see more examples and various settings.
+See [this page](http://www.arthurcamara.com/simpmodal) or download simpModal to see more examples and all possible settings.

 ---
 ## Download